Fuechs/Fux/CONTRIBUTING.md

 #### Space

+- One tab should be equivalent to 4 spaces.
 - The code should not include any unnecessary indentation or spaces.
 See the code below.
 - If possible, you can leave out code blocks.